rickhaigh/github-slideshow/_posts/0000-01-02-rickhaigh.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my awesome slide 2
+This is my awesome slide 2 :tada:
 Use the left arrow to go back!